francosbenitez/psievidencia-analysis/README.md

 # Psievidencia Analysis

-- The data analyis for [psievidencia.com](https://github.com/francosbenitez/psievidencia-frontend).
+- The data analysis for [psievidencia.com](https://github.com/francosbenitez/psievidencia-frontend).

 ## Code and Resources Used